An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Results: From a Single Neuron to a Heterogeneous Network

-Simulating this network, the algorithm converges to the response in around 2.8 seconds.
-The numerical integration method computes the steady-state in 2.45 seconds.
-Compared with the example of a single neuron, the better scalability of the proposed method is observed.
-All the simulations are performed in an HP tower Z2 computer.
-Figure 6 demonstrates the response for a select few neurons and synchrony of the network's response can be observed.
+Simulating this network, the algorithm converges to the true response in approximately 2.91 seconds with sinusoidal initial conditions.
+The numerical integration method computes the steady-state in 3.08 seconds.
+Compared with the example of a single neuron, the proposed method is observed to have better scalability.
+All the simulations are performed in an HP tower Z2.
+The graphical results of the network example can be accessed through the provided simulation code.

+A final point that must be noted is the behavior-informed nature of this solver.
+From the previous example, the shape of a FitzHugh-Nagumo spike was obtained.
+It is also known that strong diffusive couplings lead to synchronous behavior.
+Now, it is possible to initialize this simulation with this knowledge (synchronized spikes where the shape of the spikes is extracted from the previous example) and allow the solver to converge.
+It will be then observed that the solver will converge extraordinarily fast (28 milliseconds) since the initial guess is close to its solution.
+If it had not been for the introduced heterogeneity, the solver would have converged instantaneously.
+This is a {\textit{behavior-informed}} simulation.